July 20-22, 2016

 University of Alabama at Birmingham

-- Identify the contents and organization of the back and upper limb.
+- Identify the contents and organization of the lower limb.

-- Relate the gross anatomy of the back and upper limb to common medical illnesses that may be of interest to future health professionals.
+- Relate the gross anatomy of the lower limb to common medical illnesses that may be of interest to future health professionals.

 Dissection of the human body is a privilege that is often restricted to medical and/or health professional students.
 Many anatomy educators at the high school and undergraduate level never get the chance to see and touch the actual anatomy that they are teaching.
 This course is designed to provide that opportunity.
 This course is specifically for current high school biology/anatomy teachers and undergraduate anatomy faculty at 2- and 4-year colleges and universities.
 Also invited to attend are graduate students and post-docs who plan to teach anatomy at either the secondary or collegiate level.
 We invite graduate students from both the biomedical science departments and the School of Education.

 William S. Brooks, Ph.D., Assistant Professor of Cell, Developmental & Integrative Biology.
 Brooks received a Ph.D. in cell biology from UAB in 2007.
 He has since spent his career as an anatomy educator at both the undergraduate and graduate/professional levels.
 Brooks taught undergraduate Anatomy & Physiology and Histology for four years.
-He has been teaching graduate/professional Gross Anatomy for the past 3 years.
+He has been teaching graduate/professional Gross Anatomy since 2011.
 Brooks currently serves as the Director of Gross Anatomy Lab and Surgical Anatomy Lab at UAB.
-His research interests are in team-based learning (TBL) and teamwork among health professional students.
+His research interests are in team-based learning (TBL) and teamwork among health professions students.

 Steven Zehren, Ph.D., Associate Professor of Cell, Developmental & Integrative Biology.
 Zehren received his Ph.D. in anatomy from the U. of Chicago in 1975.
 He has taught professional Gross Anatomy courses at UAB since 1975 and is currently the Course Director for Dental Gross Anatomy and Nurse Anesthesia/Physician Assistant Gross Anatomy.
 Zehren also has an interest in comparative anatomy and human embryology.